 - Student cumulative folders are kept in the school office in fireproof cabinets and are filed by grade level.
-They contain medical records such as immunizations, physical, and injury reports; testing reports; report cards; and discipline reports. - Parents may have access to his / her child's records after a written request has been submitted to and approved by the superintendent, in accordance with Federal and State law. - Certified copies of school records for students transferring out of Parkview will be sent within 10 calendar days of a signed parent request. - Parkview will not release a certified copy of a student's records (e.g. the student's official transcript) until all outstanding fees have been paid.
+They contain medical records such as immunizations, physical, and injury reports; testing reports; report cards; and discipline reports. - Parents may have access to his / her child's records after a written request has been submitted to and approved by the superintendent, in accordance with Federal and State law.
+If copies are requested, parents will be charged a copying fee of \$1.00 per page unless waived by the superintendent. - Parkview shall not grant a parent any right of access to, or inspection of the student's school records if the Superintendent, school office, or designee has been provided with a certified copy of a court order, an order of protection, or other legally binding document relating to such matters as divorce, separation, or custody that specifically revokes these rights or prohibits access.
+If a student's parent is to be denied access to student records and school-related information regarding the student, it is the responsibility of the student's other parent to provide to the Parkview school office a certified copy of the court order, parenting agreement or plan, or other documentation that specifically revokes these rights or prohibits access. - Certified copies of school records for students transferring out of Parkview will be sent within 10 calendar days of a signed parent request. - Parkview will not release a certified copy of a student's records (e.g. the student's official transcript) until all outstanding fees have been paid.
 An unofficial record will be provided in lieu of the student's official transcript. - Transcripts for seniors are sent for free to colleges where a student has applied.
 When the student graduates, a complete transcript will be sent to the college where the student has been enrolled. - Any time a teacher or parent becomes aware of a change of address, phone number, work number, or other pertinent information, it should be sent to the school office as soon as possible.
-Current information is necessary for the care and protection of a student in an emergency.
+Current information is necessary for the care and protection of a student in an emergency. - Upon graduation, transfer, or withdrawal from Parkview, the student record will be retained for one year.
+Thereafter, only the student's transcript will be retained by Parkview.